 Powered BreadBoard-272a Repair

-We have recently become aware of a higher than normal defect rate in the 2017 production batch of Powered BreadBoard-272A units, and we wish to inform our customers, both for future sales, and those who have purchased this item in the past, while also providing a step-wise fashion guide to diagnose and repair your unit.
-In all the cases since August that we’ve repaired in house, up to now, the component that failed is the TO-3 7805 5v regulator, situated on the power control board, inside the PBB-272A.
+We have recently become aware of a higher than normal defect rate in the 2017 production batch of Powered BreadBoard-272A units, and we wish to inform our customers, both for future sales, and those who have purchased this item in the past.
+Along with informing you, I’d also like to provide a step by step guide to diagnose and/or repair your unit.
+In all the cases up to now since August, the common failed component is the TO-3 7805 5v regulator, situated on the power control board.
 We are not exactly sure as to what is the cause of the higher failure rate, but we suspect it’s a heat failure after prolonged high current demand.

-However, we are prepared and willing to send a replacement LM7805 to everyone who purchase this unit, and who’s unit has failed, for free.
+However, we are prepared and willing to send a replacement LM7805 to everyone who purchased this unit from us and has failed, we are willing to replace their defective part for free.
 If this is unsatisfactory for you, please use the RMA warranty form at the bottom of the post, and we’re very sorry for any inconvenience this may have caused you.

-We have put together a step by step procedure on how to disassemble and repair the unit in 7 steps, and should take no longer than 20min.
-In order to confirm these steps will help you, the common symptoms include dead LCDs on power, with the power indicated by the lighted power switch, and no voltage from the terminals.
+This step by step procedure on how to disassemble and repair the unit is 7 steps, and should take no longer than 20min.
+In order to confirm these steps will help you, the common symptoms include dead LCDs on power, while the power indicated by the lighted power switch still lights, and no voltage from the terminals.

 Step 1: Remove the screws (circled in yellow in the image) on both sides of the chassis of the PBB-272A